Return to Play

 - Fewer teams will be scheduled to practice on the same fields which will allow teams the space to spread out and practice appropriate social distancing during drills.

-- The game schedule will have breaks built in-between games to allow for the families from the previous games to vacate the field prior to the next group of families coming to observe.
+- The game schedule will have 15-minute breaks built in-between games to allow for the families from the previous games to vacate the field prior to the next group of families coming to observe.
 Families should wait in their car until the start of their child’s game and should not bring extra individuals to spectate.
 Families will also be asked to exit the field immediately after their child’s game and not to stay and socialize.

 - All athletes will be required to sign a COVID -19 waiver (parent signature) prior to the start of the season.
 This is a requirement in order to take part in the season.

 - Any athlete that is experiencing symptoms and/or has a temperature of over 100.3 or has come in contact with someone experiencing symptoms is not permitted to attend league events.
 Families should check the temperature of their child frequently during the season.

 - Athletes will be given their own personal flag which they should label with their name.
 This flag is theirs for the remainder of the season and they should clean it before and after events.
 It should never be shared with another player.

 - Sharing food or water bottles is not permitted among athletes.
 Players water bottles need to be labelled.